-There is a widespread antipathy against Many World and Multiverse concepts, especially if the latter come with Extra Dimensions.
-But these concepts are self-evident and always were to me, even before knowing any physics, let alone quantum physics.
-Many Worlds and the Multiverse are obvious because nothing else can make sense.
-So is the expectation of there being probably extra dimensions: “Teacher, why only three?”
-I remember sketching four dimensional water melon slices in order to figure that one out.
-[I only discovered that two eyes are sufficient to see stereoscopically in any type of dimensional space (We would have three dimensional retinas in 4D space anyway) and how a 4D propeller plane or helicopter may look like.]
+Most people, including physicists, do not like Many World and Multiverse concepts, especially if they come with Extra Dimensions.
+But these concepts were always self-evident to me, even before knowing physics (UPDATE: Here two more recent versions, not mentioning "agnostics", of the self evident arguments).
+Many Worlds and the Multiverse are obvious because nothing else can make sense (read: be formally meaningful).
+The expectation of there being probably extra dimensions necessary in better theories is similar.
+I remember sketching four dimensional water melon slices in order to start seeing 4D only to discover that two eyes are sufficient to see stereoscopically in any type of dimensional space but I would need three dimensional retinas! (and how a 4D propeller plane or helicopter may look like.

-However, many educated people are belligerent when it comes to deriding such concepts:
+However, many educated people are belligerent about such concepts:

 “Physicists ad hoc add dimensions to everything these days – get back to reality!!!”

 “Multiverse?
 Are you kidding me?
 Come back when you can explain this universe, then go on to explain others!”